South Kensington — Our Local Guide

 Royal Albert Hall

 Acoustics, history and atmosphere — from classical to contemporary.
-December brings carols and Christmas concerts in one of London’s most atmospheric rooms.
+Winter brings carols and Christmas concerts in one of London’s most atmospheric rooms.

 All the above are within a short, level walk from Santi London.